p7biss/HighPcode-ListingField/README.md

 Remarks:
 Two HighPcode syntax styles are supported:
 - 'alternative' syntax like Decompile window - arrow down (menu) - 'Graph Control Flow'.
 Using HighPcode colors.
 - Pcode syntax.
-Using Pcode syntax and Pcode colors.
-Option 'Display Raw HighPcode' can be enabled/disabled.
+Using HighPcode colors.

 The preferred syntax style can be set in: Options - Listing Fields - HighPcode Field.